cguttweb/nuxt-portfolio-blog/content/posts/state-management-with-vuex.md

 }
 ```

-Important thing when using mutations **cannot** use asynchronous code e.g. setTimeout in them as can get lost on when the mutation is happening. **They must run synchronously**.
+The important thing to remember when using mutations **cannot** use asynchronous code e.g. setTimeout in them as can get lost on when the mutation is happening. **They must run synchronously**.

 To get around this you can use actions e.g.
 ```javascript